How to deal with period pains and symptoms

 Feeling drained and tired is also common with periods.
 Our hormone levels can affect our mood and the discomfort can make us feel sluggish.
 It can also make it hard to sleep, especially if you’re experiencing severe cramps.

-Bhamra suggests avoiding caffeine and taking vitamins—such as vitamin C—but also notes that feeling extremely tired during your period could hint at Anemia (opens in new tab), which is an iron deficiency and common with the blood loss that occurs during periods.
+Bhamra suggests avoiding caffeine and taking vitamins—such as vitamin C—but also notes that feeling extremely tired during your period could hint at Anemia, which is an iron deficiency and common with the blood loss that occurs during periods.

 He says: “Identify how you feel after sleeping, as many tend to still experience severe exhaustion even after having a full night’s rest,